somramnani/hibachi-orders/README.md

 # Hibachi Orders

-A beautiful single-page website for collecting Hibachi orders with a form that can be integrated with Google Docs.
+A  single-page website for collecting Hibachi orders with a form that can be integrated with Google Docs.

 ## Features